infi-pc/locatorjs/readme.md

 A plugin for your React dev-stack that allows you to click trough from your "localhost" to your IDE.

+Works with Babel-based dev-stacks like NextJS or Create React App (with Craco) and with most popular IDEs like VSCode, Webstorm or Atom.
 ## 1. Install

 First install it